audioxide/data/data/posts/20200316-funnyfarm-v.md

 Theo Stone’s exceedingly broad presence prevented any outright violence being directed towards the band, but on reflection they decided it was best to vacate the premises.
 Having done so and caught their collective breath around a nearby corner, they further decided it was best that they leave town altogether.

-Elaine Gould caught up with them just as they arrived at this conclusion.
+Laina Gould caught up with them just as they arrived at this conclusion.
 She looked worryingly pleased with herself.

 ‘Where were you?’
 Hazard and Sunshine said together.